cmarvaz/cmarvaz.github.io/_pages/about.md

 </div>

 <div style="text-align: justify">
-I am a member of several international collaborations: <a href="https://www.darkenergysurvey.org/">DES</a> (Dark Energy Survey), <a href="https://delve-survey.github.io/">DELVE</a> (DECam Local Volume Exploration survey) and ISLAndS (Initial Star formation and Lifetimes of Andromeda Satellites) among them.
+I am a member of several international collaborations: <a href="https://www.darkenergysurvey.org/">DES</a> (Dark Energy Survey), <a href="https://www.legacysurvey.org/decamls/">DECaLS</a> (Dark Energy Camera Legacy Survey), <a href="https://delve-survey.github.io/">DELVE</a> (DECam Local Volume Exploration survey), and ISLAndS (Initial Star formation and Lifetimes of Andromeda Satellites) among them.
 But I am also involved in smaller ones that focus on galactic-archeology and on the study and characterization of variable stars in the Local Group galaxies and stellar clusters.
 <p></p>
 </div>